 Let's try to understand why this attack is not easy to prevent.
-If we take guide from other authenticated key-exchange protocols, such as STS and SIGMA, we might try to prevent the attack by binding the endpoint identifiers A and B cryptographically to the key exchange and the created session.
-This will ensure that the endpoints of the created session agree on the identities.
+If we take guide from other authenticated key-exchange protocols, such as SIGMA, we might try to prevent the attack by checking that the two endpoints agree on the identifiers A and B. This comparison can be done either on the in-band or on the OOB channel, as long as the identifiers are cryptographically bound to the created session.
 Sadly, that does not help in device pairing.
-The attack by B will cause A and C to be paired, but if the user is not aware of the identifiers communicated in band, the user still thinks A is paired with B. As the next step towards a solution, we would need to check that the device identifiers A and B correspond to the user's expectations.
-For example, if device A shows the peer identifier to the user, the user sees that it is C and not B as intended.
+The attack by E will cause A and B to be paired, but if the user is not aware of the identifiers communicated in band, the user still thinks A is paired with E. As the next step towards a solution, we would need to check that the device identifiers A and B correspond to the user's expectations.
+For example, if device A shows the peer identifier to the user, the user sees that it is B and not E as intended.
 However, the typical user in device pairing does not have any expectations about the device identifiers: the user just sees two physical devices and wants them to be paired.